 University Honors is the heart of the Honors Program.
-Through this process, top students develop into highly competitive prospects for top-tier graduate schools or employers.
+Through this upper-level track, top students develop into highly competitive prospects for top-tier graduate schools or employers.

 More information on University Honors can be found here: